nitrix/imgui-go/README.md

 cd ..
 ```

-then moved to their appropriate location with:
+Then moved to their appropriate location with:

 ```
 go generate
 ```

+The process has to be repeated on every supported platform.

 ## License